Need A Same-Day Emergency Appointment? Contact Us Now!

 Request Appointment

-Tooth Extraction Fusion Dental & Braces
+Tooth Extractions Fusion Dental & Braces

 Tooth Extraction

-Wisdom Teeth
+Wisdom Teeth Removal

 Make a Payment Make a Secure Online Payment In-House Plan Learn More About Our In House Dental Plan Contact Us We'd Love To Hear From You!
 Dental Emergency?
 We offer same day dentistry!